bartosz822/NotIRC/README.md

 # NotIRC
-## simple webchat based on websockets for Object Programming course on AGH UST
+### simple webchat based on websockets for object-oriented programming course on AGH UST